nabinpurbey03/File-Handling-In-Java/README.md

 #File Handling in Java

-1. In File1.java we have handled the file using byteStream
+1. In FirstFile.java we have handled the file using byteStream
-2. In File2.java we have handled the file using DataStream
+2. In SecondFile.java we have handled the file using DataStream
-3. In File3.java we have handled the file using CharacterStream
+3. In ThirdFile.java we have handled the file using Character Stream
+4. In FourthFile.java we have handled the file using Serialization and Desrailization